 The whole casino reacted to the thunderous noise.
 People were rushing over as I noticed that Hersch was seething.
 He had white gauze at the corners of his mouth as three other supervisors got between us and subdued him.

-I still hadn't fathomed that Teddy Rideout had narrowly saved my life or at least some level of brain damage.
+I still hadn't fathomed that Teddy Rideout had narrowly saved my life or at least prevented some level of brain damage.
 At the same time, Hersch kept hollering profanity while being ushered to the pit-stand.
 The casino manager hustled into the pit.
-As Hersch was being lead away, he leered at me and roared, "I swear, I'm going to kill you!"
+Moments later, the big boss led his friend Mr. S. away.
+At the edge of the pit Hersch pulled away, leered at me and roared, "I swear, I'm going to kill you!"

 I sweat-out he rest of the day.
 I assumed I was getting fired and worried that the old-timer was going to make good on his promise.

-At 6:00PM, we were relieved by swing shift.
+At 6:00PM, the shift was over.
 Tulio brought my crew to his podium.
 I figured everyone was getting fired because of me.
-Instead Tulio said, "You guys are coming in tomorrow at 8:00AM, right!"
+Instead he said, "You guys are coming in tomorrow at 8:00AM, right!"

 One of the other dealers said, "No, we got New Year's Day off."